na-na-hi/renget/archive/h5izt6.md

 Impakt paused in surprise.

-Inigo didn't believe the construct alone would convince Impakt he had hurt one of them, but he had instructed the others to play their part.
+Inigo didn't believe the construct alone would convince Impakt that he had hurt one of them, but Inigo had instructed the others to play their part.

 They all stopped attacking.